waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
-1. A battle between two trainers is blocking the main path north.
-I will investigate by approaching the spectator Youngster at (5, 26).
+1. I have realized the battling trainers are not blocking the entire path.
+A clear path exists to the left of them.
-2. My primary objective is to find Mr. Pokémon's house, which is believed to be north of this point.
+2. My primary objective is to find Mr. Pokémon's house by proceeding north along this path.
 3. I will continue to systematically test new tile mechanics as I encounter them.

 ## Key NPCs and Locations